 - Cast Hello's video to a Google Home Hub or Chromecast-enabled display

-For the complete list of things Hello and Google Home can do together, go to the following article:
+For the complete list of things Hello and your speaker or display can do together, go to the following article:

 Note: In order to use Hello, you’ll need to have a wired doorbell and chime already installed in your home.
-Currently, Hello can not use a Google Home device as a substitute for an existing chime.
+Currently, Hello can not use your speaker or display as a substitute for an existing chime.

 Does Nest Hello work with Amazon Alexa?